Wairarapa Media Facts

 Wine & Food

 The Wairarapa is recognised as a boutique food producer and wine tourism destination.
 It is central to the Classic New Zealand Wine Trail, an unforgettable wine and food experience along a signposted 380km (240 mile) route.
-Wairarapa’s food highlights include Schoc Chocolates, Olivo olive oil, Medici Cafe in Martinborough, Tirohana Cellars and Bar Salute.
+Wairarapa’s food highlights include Schoc Chocolates, Olivo olive oil, Medici Cafe in Martinborough, Tirohana, Union Square and The White Swan.

 The region offers wine lovers the unique experience of buying directly from the person who makes them through the cellar door.
 Martinborough, which is internationally renown for its Pinot Noir, features over 20 vineyards – many with cellar doors – while further up the valley in the wine growing areas of Gladstone, Opaki and Masterton around 10 wineries offer the same relaxed appeal.